 The study of managing classroom environments and the behavior of students.
 Students analyze classroom variables related to organization and control, and evaluate theories to produce a management system applicable to educational settings.
 Includes field experience of 15 hours.
-Students must complete the Field Experience Application at least one semester prior to taking this course.
-Prerequisites: EDUC 102, EDUC 300 and admission to the Teacher Certification Program.
+Students must complete the Field Experience Application at least one semester prior to taking this course. \$30 lab fee.
+Prerequisites: EDUC 102 and EDUC 300 or EDUC 505; and admission to the Teacher Certification Program.
 Offered Fall.